lcapacitor/glaucomatous-longitudinal-vf-simulator/README.md

 Panel (a): Visual field (VF) sequence of a glaucoma patient over 7 years.
 The baseline VF has an arcuate-shaped scotoma in the superior field, and the VF sequence manifests a moderate progression with the MD linear regression slope of -0.5 dB/year.
 Panel (b) shows a simulated stable VF sequence (MD slope of 0 dB/year).
 Panel (c) shows a simulated VF sequence with the same progression rate (MD slope of −0.5 dB/year) as the patient’s data.
 Panels (d) and (e) show simulated VF sequences with higher progression rates (MD slopes of −1.0 dB/year and −1.5 dB/year, respectively) than that of the patient’s data.

-## Authors
-  - **Yan Li**, The Edward S. Rogers Sr. Department of Electrical & Computer Engineering, University of Toronto
-  - **Moshe Eizenman**, Department of Ophthalmology & Vision Sciences, University of Toronto
-  - **Runjie B. Shi**, Institute of Biomedical Engineering and Temerty Faculty of Medicine, University of Toronto
-  - **Yvonne Buys**, Department of Ophthalmology & Vision Sciences, University of Toronto
-  - **Graham Trope**, Department of Ophthalmology & Vision Sciences, University of Toronto
-  - **Willy Wong**, Department of Electrical and Computer Engineering and Institute of Biomedical Engineering, University of Toronto

 ## Demo
  This [**webpage**](http://34.0.37.44:8080/) is an online demonstration of simulating longitudinal VF tests using our model and the corresponding glaucomatous visions.